 Download the new app that lets you fight human trafficking while you travel

-As mentioned above, the hotel industry is a huge battleground in the fight against sex trafficking.
+The hotel industry is a huge battleground in the fight against sex trafficking.
 Now, you can help the cause every time you travel in one simple way by using an app called TraffickCam, available for iOS and Android.
 The app is targeted toward travelers who book hotel rooms and snapping a picture inside your room could help protect children and rescue sex trafficking victims across the globe.

 TraffickCam is intended to make the search for young trafficking victims strikingly faster for law enforcement.
 App users can snap photos of their hotel rooms before unpacking, then upload the photos to the app.
 The growing collection of photos feeds a national database that has a search tool enhanced by cutting-edge computer image analysis created by researchers at Washington U.